‘Tough as nails’ veteran urges focus on fitness, not wounds

 So Bullock turned his energy to fitness – for his recovery, which developed into helping train kids and ultimately his new career as a gym owner in Illinois.

-“Tough as nails” is how Keith Reeves, Bullock’s uncle by marriage, describes him.
+Trial and error “Tough as nails” is how Keith Reeves, Bullock’s uncle by marriage, describes him.
 “The extent of his injuries, a lot of people would shy away from it.
 He’s trying to tell people, your life doesn’t end, it doesn’t stop.
 You just have to make the adjustments.”

 Two months before Bullock’s required year in rehabilitation ended, he completed his first Tough Mudder race, an event with a 10-12-mile run and various obstacles to overcome.